Visualization

 horizontal fields from planar meshes

-polaris.viz.plot_horiz_field() produces a patches-style visualization of x-y fields across a single vertical level at a single time step.
-The image file (png) is saved to the directory from which polaris.viz.plot_horiz_field() is called.
-The function automatically detects whether the field specified by its variable name is a cell-centered variable or an edge-variable and generates the patches, the polygons characterized by the field values, accordingly.
+polaris.viz.plot_horiz_field() produces a visualization of horizontal fields at their native mesh location (i.e. cells, edges, or vertices) at a single vertical level and a single time step.
+The image file (png) is saved to the directory from which polaris.viz.plot_horiz_field() is called. polaris.viz.plot_horiz_field() is jut a wrapper for mosaic.polypcolor(), which automatically detects whether the field to be plotted is defined at cells, edges, or vertices and generates the patches (i.e. the polygons characterized by the field values) accordingly.

 ../../_images/baroclinic_channel_cell_patches.png ../../_images/baroclinic_channel_edge_patches.png